New Zealand eagle ray: Ecology

 A benthopelagic species, it feeds on such invertebrates as clams, oysters, crabs and worms that it finds on the seabed.
 The prey is crushed with the teeth and the hard fragments rejected.
 By means of electro-sensory organs on the head, it is able to detect prey completely submerged in sand or mud; a jet of water is blown out of the gill slits, exposing the mollusc or other prey.
 This process leaves a steep-sided pit which may be as much as 30 cm across, and these pits can often be seen in shallow water in the summer.

 This fish produces live young, with litter sizes varying between two and twenty, with an average of six young.
 Before they are born, the young feed on the egg yolks, and later on exudations from the maternal uterus.
 They are usually 20 to 30 cm across the disc at birth.

 Status

 M. tenuicaudatus is a common species and is sometimes caught as bycatch in coastal fisheries.
-Traditionally such caught fish have mostly been discarded, but they are sometimes retained for human consumption.
-The fish seem capable of recovering when released and in general, numbers of fish are fairly stable.
-This fish is present in a number of marine protected areas and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
-In June 2018 the New Zealand Department of Conservation classified the New Zealand eagle ray as "Not Threatened" with the qualifiers "Data Poor" and "Secure Overseas" under the New Zealand Threat Classification System.
+Traditionally, such caught fish have mostly been discarded, but they are sometimes retained for human consumption.
+The fish seem capable of recovering when released, and numbers of fish are generally fairly stable.
+This fish is present in a number of marine protected areas, and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+In June 2018, the New Zealand Department of Conservation classified the New Zealand eagle ray as "Not Threatened" with the qualifiers "Data Poor" and "Secure Overseas" under the New Zealand Threat Classification System.